The next workshop will begin in September 2014. If you are interested, please email me at email@example.com

 Structured around in-class discussions of your work, we will focus on outline, structure, plot, narrative, dialogue and pacing, and content.
 You will receive written critiques and edits from me as well as your peers.
 This is an open class for both beginning writers as well as writers who currently have a novel or short story in progress.
-The class will culminate with an (optional) reading at Lark Cafe.
+The class will culminate with an (optional) reading.

 Rachel’s is a magical little class.
 When I took it, we had a lovely, supportive, well-read group, and showing up made my week, every week, without fail.
 The class is organized around spending the maximum amount of time on each student’s work.
 It’s utterly fair and not a moment goes misspent.
 (Actually, I’ve never had another class where I got as much quality workshopping done.)
 There’s flexibility to talk about everything from minute craft issues to long-term writing projects.
 The best of it is that Rachel takes a legitimate, uncontrived interest — a rare thing, that! — in your writing and your future as a writer.
 She also approaches prose of all kinds without preconception, so whatever it is you want to write — bring it in!
 It will get all the critique and attention and care that it deserves.